PLANNING TO SUCCEED!

 Why did we start here?
 OK you got us.
 It was easy!
 By leveraging our partners, we have space to provide these courses.

-Next up is to open our first location.
+We took possession of our first space!
 Why first?
 Well let's just say we have very big aspirations.
-But seriously, our objective is to open a facility in or near downtown Salisbury that will have a training area, a maker area and a 3D print lab.
-And if space allows, we've got other plans on what to include.
-This space will allow us to expand our youth education and start our adult education.
-We're working to get multiple 3D printers, a laser cutter and even a small CNC machine.
+But seriously, our objective was to open a facility in Salisbury that has a training area, a maker area and a 3D print lab - and we have that and more!
+This space allowed us to expand our youth education and start our adult education.

 So our crystal ball showing what's more than a year away is still a little fuzzy.
 We've got lots of plans, but we aren't going to share them until we're able to firm them up a little bit more.
 But stay tuned!